tuliren/react-nd/README.md

 ----

-This project is created with [gitbook-template](https://github.com/tuliren/gitbook-template).
+This project is created with [gitbook-template](https://github.com/tuliren/gitbook-template) and published by [publish-gitbook](https://github.com/tuliren/publish-gitbook).